HP USB Disk Storage Format Tool Failed to Format the Device

 "Hi, I have been using HP USB disk storage tool 2.2.3 in Windows 7.
 Lately, my laptop was upgraded to Windows 11/10, but when I tried to run the software to format a 64GB USB to FAT32, it went about 80% and then just said 'failed to format the device'.
 Quitting the software doesn't work.
 It seemed to be an incompatibility issue.
 Now I need a better alternative for the HP USB disk storage formatting tool that can work perfectly in Windows 11/10.
 Any thoughts?"

 HP USB disk storage formatting utility is used to format USB flash drive with FAT, FAT32, or NTFS.
-It is popular among users who prefer a third-party USB formatting tool than Disk Management in Windows.
+It is popular among users who prefer a third-party USB format tool than Disk Management in Windows.
 The problem is, a lot of users start complaining about this software after upgrading their computers to Windows 11/10.
 They constantly receive a formatting error message saying "failed to format the device".

 EaseUS Partition Master is more than just an HP formatting alternative, as it offers more useful features that users would frequently use in their daily life.
 Here are the amazing features of this tool: